rachfop/takomo-docs/docs/organizations/member-accounts.md

 ### Status

-Account `status` is used to control whether the account should be included in organization operations.
+Account **status** is used to control whether the account should be included in organization operations.

-If an account is [closed](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/close-account.html) but is still shown in the organization, its `status` needs to be set to `suspended`.
-This will exclude the account from all operations.
+If an account is [closed](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/close-account.html) but is still shown in the organization, its status must be set as **suspended**, which will exclude the account from all operations.
 Closed accounts will disappear from the organization after some days and can then be removed from the organization configuration.

-If you don't want to [deploy stacks to the account](/docs/organizations/deploying-stacks-to-member-accounts), you can set its `status` to `disabled`.
+If you don't want to [deploy stacks to the account](/docs/organizations/deploying-stacks-to-member-accounts), you can set its status to **disabled**.

 #### Example: Setting account status